nagi0101/sw_convergence_capstone_design/v4/unity-client/README.md

 1. Add an empty GameObject to your scene
 2. Add the `SGAPSManager` component
 3. Configure the server endpoint (default: `ws://localhost:8000/ws/stream`)
-4. Set your capture resolution and target FPS
-5. Press Play and click Connect (or enable "Connect On Start")
+4. Press Play and click Connect (or enable "Connect On Start")

 ## Components